 With all of the commotion that occurs during moving day for new homeowners, they have little time to think about what they’ll have for dinner, go grocery shopping for the next few days, or complete new-home maintenance tasks.
 Help them out by giving a helping hand on their first day at home.

-Valerie Garcia, Director of Training at RE/MAX Integra, noted many homeowners really only want a few things in their first day at their new residence.
+Valerie Garcia, noted speaker, consultant & encourager, observed that many homeowners really only want a few things in their first day at their new residence.
 “As a consumer, there are only three things I’d want: a pizza on moving day, a complete digital copy of all my documents, and a locksmith on closing day to change the locks.”

 2) Throw a housewarming party and invite neighbors.